 Recycling Metals - local

 Wilcox Recycling recycles all metals and they are located in West Rockhill Township at 241 Old Mill Road, Sellersville, PA, 18960.
 Phone number: 215-257-1220 and website is www.wilcoxrecycling.com .

 Recycling CFL Light Bulbs

-There is a small amount of mercury in CFLs so they should not be thrown away with regular trash.
+There is a small amount of mercury in CFLs.
 We encourage all residents to recycle these bulbs to prevent mercury from going into landfills.
 The Township offers recycling of CFL light bulbs.

 Recycling Old Refrigerators, Freezers and Air Conditioners